NAMOur WorkProgramsCulture of Health ProgramCommunity-Driven Health Equity Action Plans

 These five community teams agreed to explore the opportunities and barriers they face in advancing health equity at the community level as well as address health inequities locally through the creation of Community-Driven Health Equity Action Plans.
 Over the course of 18 months, the diverse community teams piloted the model, with the NAM as a facilitator.
 At the time, the pilot project was referred to as the Enhanced Incubation program.

 In addition to providing materials for the model, the NAM coordinated in-person meetings, monthly calls, and resource sharing to facilitate the pilot community teams’ use of the model to develop Community-Driven Health Equity Action Plans.
 Other communities may want to consider the use of a facilitator as they develop their own plans.
-For detailed information about the NAM’s role as a facilitator during the pilot project, visit our Lessons Learned page.
+For detailed information about the NAM’s role as a facilitator during the pilot project, visit our Lessons Learned.

 Model Output